The coupling method for inhomogeneous random intersection graphs: Sharp thresholds

 From the considerations concerning the first case we have that {\whp} $\mathcal{G}(n,m',p')\in\mathcal{HC}$.
-Therefore also {\whp} $\Gnmpp\in\mathcal{HC}$. \end{proof}
+Therefore also $\Gnmpp\in\mathcal{HC}$ {\whp} . \end{proof}

-\begin{proof}[Proof of Theorem~\ref{TwierdzenieSpojnosckGp}] The technique of the proof is analogous to this of the proff of Theorem~\ref{TwierdzenieHamiltonGp}.
+\begin{proof}[Proof of Theorem~\ref{TwierdzenieSpojnosckGp}] The technique of the proof is analogous to this of the proof of Theorem~\ref{TwierdzenieHamiltonGp}.
 We consider two cases $m=\Omega(n/\ln n)$ and $m=o(n/\ln n)$.
 In the first case the proof relies on Lemma~\ref{LematStopniek} and Lemma~\ref{LematGnCkPM}.
-Moreover we have to use the fact shown in the proof of Theorem~\ref{TwierdzenieHamiltonGp}, that {\whp} in the coupling constructed to prove Theorem~\ref{LematCoupling} {\whp} the vertices of degree bounded by a constant in $\Gsuma$ are at distance at least $6$ in $\Gnmpp$.
+Moreover we have to use the fact shown in the proof of Theorem~\ref{TwierdzenieHamiltonGp}, that {\whp} in the coupling constructed in the proof of Theorem~\ref{LematCoupling} {\whp} the vertices of degree bounded by a constant in $\Gsuma$ are at distance at least $6$ in $\Gnmpp$.
 The proof of the case $m=o(n/\ln n)$ is the same as in the proof of Theorem~\ref{TwierdzenieHamiltonGp}. \end{proof}